shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 Of course, simply transplanting Nepali cuisine onto foreign soil might not be the most successful approach.
 International palates need to be enticed and accommodated.
 Here's where creative adaptation comes into play.
 Just as Thai curries have been embraced worldwide despite regional variations, Nepal's cuisine can be presented in a way that is both appealing and accessible.
 While momos remain a must-try for any culinary adventurer, lesser-known dishes like "Selroti" (Nepali rice-flour crispy donuts) can be introduced alongside familiar options.
 Highlighting the use of fresh Himalayan herbs and spices, renowned for their health benefits and unique flavors, would further increase the perception of Nepali cuisine.

 But gastrodiplomacy extends beyond just the food itself.
 It's about creating a multi-sensory experience that transports diners to the heart of Nepal.
 The traditional "Robata" grill, with its open flames, adds a touch of drama to the cooking process.
-Unique utensils like the "kukhuri" (curved knife) and the "daunt" (large spoon) become conversation starters, while the communal dining style fosters a sense of togetherness.
+Unique utensils like the "kukhuri" (curved knife) and the "daunt" (large spoon) become conversation starters, while the communal dining style encourages a sense of togetherness.
 Even the way Nepalis eat, often seated on the floor, can be part of the storytelling, offering a glimpse into local customs and traditions.

 Success in this culinary venture hinges on collaboration.
 Nepali chefs, government agencies, food and beverage media, and food scientists must work hand-in-hand.
 Chefs can experiment with new techniques while staying true to tradition.
 Government agencies can provide support and funding for training programs and promotional campaigns.
 Food and beverage media can act as storytellers, writing narratives around Nepali cuisine and its cultural significance.
 Food scientists can play a vital role in ensuring food safety and traceability, building trust with international consumers.
 Additionally, seeking expertise from around the world – renowned chefs, food stylists, and marketing specialists – can further improve Nepal's culinary offerings and presentation.